Is it safe to travel in Albania?

 When you take a taxi in Albania, it is best to use a registered taxi.
 Moreover, you can ask your hotel to arrange a taxi for you.
 To avoid overpaying you can ask your hotel or locals how much it will cost.
 Or you can insist on switching on the meter in the taxi.

 Travelling by bus in Albania is completely different from other European countries.
-The mini busses are called Furgon in Albania.
-The Furgon busses drive from one city to another.
+The mini buses are called Furgon in Albania.
+The Furgon buses drive from one city to another.
 What is different is that the bus drivers are independent operators.
 The bus driver is usually the owner of the bus.

 The advantage of a Furgon minibus trip is that it is incredibly cheap.
 And you will get a truly authentic Albanian experience.
 The bus driver will play local music, stop for food and drinks and chat with all the locals.
 However, travel by furgon is sometimes slow and timetables can be unreliable.
 The bus driver may pick up some extra passengers along the road as well.
 As long as you are relaxed, you will enjoy the experience.